jdoleary/WebsocketPie/readme.md

     app: string, // app name
     version: string, // app version
-    maxClients: number, // max clients allowed in room },
+    maxClients: number, // max clients allowed in room
+    togetherTimeoutMs: number, // number of milliseconds when a group of together messages echos without waiting for the remainder of the clients to send a together message
+  },
 }
 ```